erraticgenerator/eg-website/content/blog/20220114-lerp-easing/index.md

 The function above smoothes out the change of the value `x` at the beginning and near the end.
 I took this function from https://easings.net.
 This website is a great resource that provides you with all kinds of easing functions, so do check it out.

 Now, when we interpolate the `x` value, instead of using `t` as is, which is linear, we will apply easing first and then interpolate the `x`.
 This way, we keep `t` linear, but the change in `x` will have easing applied.
 Again, `t` always goes from 0 to 1 even after applying easing.
-What matters now is what happens inbetween.
+What matters now is what happens in-between.

 ```js
 x = lerp(startX, endX, easeInOutSine(t))